 A properly prepared Living Trust Estate Plan avoids the long, public, expensive court proceeding known as Probate upon your death.
 It also avoids incapacity/conservator ship proceedings in court if you are incapacitated.

-Fewer and fewer people have to worry about the government taxing their estates: The floor for estate taxes is $5,490,000 per person for someone who dies in the year 2017.
+Fewer and fewer people have to worry about the government taxing their estates: The floor for estate taxes is $11.7 million for a person who dies in 2021 though that sum is set to revert to $5 million in the year 2026.
 A small annual adjustment to that figure is added on each year thereafter.

 Administering Living Trusts

 A living trust estate plan is private (not a public court case) and a fairly inexpensive process to follow.
 Talk to our office about avoiding excessive fees and costs for administering a simple family living trust.